Haivision/srt/docs/statistics.md

 - missing?
 - Revise the text
+- create ticket -> rename back SRTO_TSBPDDELAY -> Maxim to create

 The total number of "too late to deliver" missing packets.
 Available for receiver.

-TSBPD and TLPacket drop socket option should be enabled.

-The receiver drops only those packets that are missing by the time there is at least one packet ready to play.
+Missing packets here means lost or not yet received out-of-order packets.
+The receiver drops only those packets that are missing by the time there is at least one packet ready to be delivered to the upstream application.

-Also includes packets that failed to be decrypted (pktRcvUndecryptTotal).
-These packets are present in the receiver's buffer, and not dropped directly.
+Also includes packets that failed to be decrypted (see [pktRcvUndecryptTotal](#pktRcvUndecryptTotal)).
+These packets are present in the receiver's buffer and not dropped at the moment the decryption has failed.

+Note that `SRTO_TSBPDMODE` and `SRTO_TLPKTDROP` socket options should be enabled (refer to API.md - link!!!!).

 ### pktRcvUndecryptTotal